ehector/IMdac/README.md

 The IMdac man file contains examples for running the Gaussian and Exponential models from the paper.
 The examples folder contains the code to reproduce the alpha-stable and g-and-k examples.
 Due to the use of Bayesflow, some set-up of Python is needed that is system specific.
 Instructions are available in the comments at the top of the two scripts: "alpha-stable.R" and "g-and-k.R".

-Please email ehector@ncsu.edu with any questions or bug-reports.
+Please email ehector@umich.edu with any questions or bug-reports.

 # Installation